Faculty & Scientific Staff

 Susana Orozco, PhD

-Post Doctoral Research Associate, Hamerman Lab; Center for Fundamental Immunology
+Staff Scientist, Hamerman Lab; Center for Fundamental Immunology; Bioinformatician, Bioinformatics; Center for Systems Immunology

-Susana earned her BA in Molecular and Cell Biology from the University of California, Berkeley.
-After graduation, she taught middle school science (7th grade life science; 8th grade physical and chemical science) for 2 years in Oakland, CA through Teach For America.
-While teaching, she concurrently earned her MA in Education from Alliant International University.
-Susana then worked as a staff research associate in Dr. Eva Harris’ Lab developing improved animal models to study dengue virus pathogenesis before moving to Seattle, WA to pursue her PhD in Molecular and Cellular Biology at the University of Washington (UW).
-She did her dissertation work in Dr. Andrew Oberst’s Lab in the Department of Immunology at UW, where she studied the immune consequences of inflammatory cell death.
-Susana is currently a postdoctoral research associate investigating inflammatory hemophagocytes in the context of Plasmodium infection.
-Outside of research, Susana enjoys spending time with her pets, going to soccer matches, reading, painting, and doing the occasional triathlon.
-Her personal goal is to be fluent in 5 languages in the next 10 years, although apparently that takes time and actual studying.
+Susana earned her BA in molecular and cell biology from the University of California, Berkeley.
+After graduation, she taught middle school science — seventh grade life science and eighth grade physical and chemical science — for two years in Oakland, California, through Teach For America.
+During that time, she also earned a Master of Arts in education from Alliant International University.
+Susana then worked as a staff research associate in Dr. Eva Harris’ lab, developing improved animal models to study dengue virus pathogenesis before moving to Seattle to pursue her PhD in molecular and cellular biology at the University of Washington (UW).
+She completed her dissertation work in Dr. Andrew Oberst’s lab in UW's Department of Immunology, where she studied the immune consequences of inflammatory cell death.
+Susana joined the Hamerman Lab at BRI as a postdoctoral research associate and is investigating inflammatory hemophagocytes in the context of Plasmodium infection and in a model of macrophage activation syndrome.
+Susana currently has a joint appointment between the Hamerman Lab and the BRI's Bioinformatics Group.
+Outside of research, Susana enjoys spending time with her pets, going to hockey games and soccer matches, reading, painting, and doing the occasional triathlon.
+One of her personal goals is to be fluent in five languages in the next 10 years, although apparently that takes time and actual studying.